Analyze your Facebook Ads data with Google BigQuery

 - The method we discussed above works for importing the data from Facebook ads.
 If you want to analyze Facebook data, you will need additional code on top of that.

-- Manually copying the Facebook ads data into BigQuery
+2. Pushing the data into BigQuery

 Google BigQuery is a great platform for businesses to streamline data analysis from several channels, including Facebook Ads.
 A reliable method to import data from Facebook Ads Manager to BigQuery is essential to simplify the process.